manni8436/MS3-Project/README.md

 #### Firefox Developer Tools

-[Firefox Developer](https://www.mozilla.org/en-GB/firefox/developer/) Tools was used for trouble shooting and trying new visual changes without it affecting the current code.
+[Firefox Developer](https://www.mozilla.org/en-GB/firefox/developer/) Tools was used for troubleshooting and trying new visual changes without it affecting the current code.

 [Favicon](https://favicon.io/) was used to create a favicon image that was added to the website.